- MA, Travel and Nature Writing, Bath Spa University, Distinction

 - BA (Hons), Modern Literature, University of Pisa, First Class with Honours

-The writer’s positionality between traditional folktales and Western memoirs.
+Wait for Her.
+The writer's positionality between traditional folklore and Western memoirs.

 Richard Kerridge and Professor Illan Pappe (Exeter University)